mkingst/nginx-plus-workshop-docker/README.md

 ```

 - The "upstream" block is a load balancing pool that includes both Wordpress backends (172.17.0.1 is the default IP for the Docker host)
+- The "keepalive" directive sets the maximum number of idle keepalive connections to upstream servers that are preserved in the cache of each worker process.
 - The NGINX virtual server is listening in port 80
 - We have access and error logs configured
 - Added a health check to ensure traffic is not sent to a backend that has no HTTP response